ciceroOslo/iamcompact-nomenclature/README.md

 sure that it does not include any variables that should have been checked, and also that `.unknown` is empty.

+**NB!** `check_var_aggregates` will **only** check variables for which the `check-aggregate` attribute in the datastructure definition has been specified.
+See the [section on variable
+codelists](https://nomenclature-iamc.readthedocs.io/en/stable/user_guide/variable.html#consistency-across-the-variable-hierarchy)
-`check_var_aggregates` will only check variables for which the `components` attribute in the datastructure definition has been specified.
-See the [section on variable codelists](https://nomenclature-iamc.readthedocs.io/en/stable/user_guide/variable.html#consistency-across-the-variable-hierarchy) in the nomenclature-iamc documentation for more details.
-If you don't supply your own `dsd`, this should normally have been done already, but still check `results.not_checked` and `results.aggregation_map` to make sure that the function used the aggregates that you expected and didn't leave out any aggregate variables that should have been included.
+in the nomenclature-iamc documentation for more details.
+If you don't supply your own `dsd`, `check-aggregate` and `components` should usually have been set for the appropriate variables, but still check `results.not_checked` and `results.aggregation_map` to make sure that the function used the aggregates that you expected and didn't leave out anything that should have been included.